eecs280staff/tutorials/docs/setup_wsl.md

 <img src="images/wsl037.png" width=768px>

 <img src="images/wsl038.png" width=768px>

+This will open a new bash terminal in the same directory as the file explorer.

 ### CLI Tutorial
 Now would be a great time to take a look at our [CLI Tutorial](cli.html).